The Cat Who Lived with Anne Frank

 The Cat Who Lived with Anne Frank is a 2019 children's book by David Lee Miller and Steven Jay Rubin, illustrated by Elizabeth Baddeley.
 It details the events leading up to the Holocaust, through the eyes of Mouschi, a cat who lived with Anne Frank.

 Mentioned in her diary, The Diary of a Young Girl, Mouschi was a real cat who belonged to Peter, the teenage boy also in hiding with Anne.
 Anne Frank was forced to leave her own cat, Moortje, behind after the Nazi invasion.

 Synopsis

-The book details a brief period in the life of Anne Frank's cat, Mouschi, from the period in which he meets Anne to the period of Nazi uprisings and the forced hiding with the family.
-While Anne, described as being "bright, kind and loving," must remain in hiding, Mouschi can wander the streets and view the onset of World War II from an unnoticed vantage point.
+When Mouschi the cat goes with his owner, Peter, to a secret annex, he meets a girl named Anne Frank.
+Bright, kind and loving, Anne dreams of freedom and of becoming a writer whose words change the world.
+But Mouschi, along with Anne and her family and friends, must stay hidden, hoping for the war to end and for a better future.

+Told from the perspective of the cat who actually lived with Anne inside of the famous Amsterdam annex, this poignant book paints a picture of a young girl who wistfully dreams of a better life for herself and her friends, tentatively wonders what mark she might leave on the world, and, above all, adamantly believes in the goodness of people.
+Accompanied by beautiful, vivid art, this book is a perfect introduction to a serious topic for younger readers, especially at a time when respect and inclusion are so important.